Ejigbo: History

 Ejigbo is a major Yoruba city in Osun State of Nigeria.
 It is about 40 km to Oshogbo, the capital of Osun State.

 According to oral history, Ejigbo is an ancient settlement.
 It was founded by Akinjole Ogiyan (abbreviation of "Ogiriniyan"), right after the old Oyo.
 Ogiyan has a rich pedigree, as a descendant of Oduduwa and the ruling family of Ile-Ife.
 Together with his brothers, particularly the Akire, the founder of Ikire-Ile, left Ile Ife with Oranyan (Oranmiyan) - the founder of old Oyo, to establish their own town.
 The fact that the Ogiyan is from Ile-Ife, is confirmed by "Ejigbo Mekun" the name of a market in Ile-Ife.
 Akinjole settled many other villages spread around Yorubaland.
 He was the paramount ruler and prescribed authority over many if not all of them.
 The following towns and villages, among others, were under him: Ika, Igbon, Olosinmo, Ologede, Inisa, Aato, Ijimoba, Afake, Ilawo, Inisa Edoro, Isundunrin, Olla, Ado Ori-Oke, Ayegunle, Idigba, Ibogunde, Songbe, Olorin, Osuntedo and Iwata.

 Around 1835, Ejigbo came under Ibadan, when the Ibadan army moved to protect Osogbo from Ilorin invaders.
 In fact, detachments from Ejigbo assisted the Ibadan army in the Osogbo, Ijaye, Jalumi, Offa, and Kiriji wars between 1840 and 1866.
 Ajayi Ogboriefon, Balogun and leader of the Ibadan army in the Jalumi war circa 1860 and 1878 was native of Ejigbo from the Akala compound.
 His mother, Alagbabi, was the daughter of an Ogiyan of Ejigbo.
 In 1934, when the then government returned to the terms of the 1893 Treaty, which recognized Ibadan's independence and gazettes of the Baale and Divisional Council of Ibadan as an Independent Native Authority, five district obas, including the Ogiyan, were made members of the divisional Council.

 The Ogiyan of Ejigbo, the town's paramount ruler, is central to upholding the community's vibrant cultural traditions.
 This traditional leader also plays a vital role in nurturing Ejigbo's extensive ties across both English and French-speaking West African nations, particularly due to the town's significant diaspora.The Ogiyan and council were also gazetted as subordinated to Native Authority under Ibadan for Ejigbo District Council.
 Although changes were made enlarging the membership of the Council between 1937 and 1938, the five districts Obas that included the Ogiyan retained their membership of the said Divisional Native Authority.

+Ejigbo South and Ejigbo West LCDAs

+Ejigbo South Local Council Development Area and Ejigbo West Local Council Development Areas (LCDAs) were created out of Ejigbo area council for administrative convenience, better development planning and to bring government closer to the grassroot.
+The LCDA is created by the Government of Osun State and is responsible for the funding of the council.
+The LCDA is headed by a chairman, vice chairman and other executive and legislative branches similar to the federally recognized local councils.
+The current chairmen for the two LCDAs are Yusuf Bashir Akintegbe (Ejigbo South LCDA) and Olayanju Kolapo (Ejigbo West LCDA).